-Our Writers’ Lab programme is designed to support new playwrights to create a full-length play or piece of theatre, over 9 months.
-We meet participants once a month from October through to June, on Tuesday evenings or Saturdays.
-Workshops cover a wide range of topics and are led by Chris White, Lakesha Arie-Angelou, Holly DeAngelis and Jules Haworth with a number of guest artists involved over the year.
-We take writers through a three-draft process with one-to-one dramaturgy support and at the end of the process writers submit to our presitigious Tony Craze Award (annual)/Verity Bargate Award (biennial).
+Our Writers’ Lab programme is an entry-level course designed to support new writers to create a play over 9 months.
+Workshops cover a wide range of topics and are led by Lakesha Arie-Angelo, Sharmila Chauhan and Jules Haworth with a number of guest artist masterclasses over the year.
+We take writers through a three-draft process with one-to-one feedback support, with an opportunity at the end of the process for writers to submit to our annual Tony Craze Award.

 Writers who have completed the programme include:

-Amrou Al-Kadhi, Archie Maddocks, Charlotte Josephine, Ella Road, Holly Robinson, Iman Qureshi, Ifeyinwa Frederick, Kalungi Ssebandeke, Matilda Ibini, Milly Thomas, Phoebe Éclair-Powell, Ross Willis, Ryan Calais Cameron, Tom Wright, Yolanda Mercy and many more.
+Alissa Anne Jeun Yi, Amrou Al-Kadhi, Archie Maddocks, Ava Wong Davies, Charlie Josephine, Danusia Samal, Ella Road, Holly Robinson, Iman Qureshi, Ifeyinwa Frederick, James McDermott, Jasmine Lee-Jones, Kalungi Ssebandeke, Matilda Ibini, Milly Thomas, Phoebe Eclair-Powell, Ross Willis, Ryan Calais Cameron, Tabby Lamb, Tom Wright, Yasmin Joseph, Yolanda Mercy and many more.

-We welcome applicants from all over London and beyond and particularly encourage applications from people living in the London Borough of Waltham Forest.
+We actively welcome applicants who identify as LGBTQ+, disabled, people of the *Global Majority and people living in the London Borough of Waltham Forest.

 We’ve been at the forefront of artist development for nearly fifty years.
 Find out more about our artists and associates.